1005 Family and Medical Leave

 Section R: Concerns with Process

-1. Employees who believe that their FMLA requests have not been processed correctly should discuss their concerns with Human Resources.
+1. Employees who believe that their FML requests have not been processed correctly should discuss concerns with their Human Resources Representative.

-1. Medical information related to FMLA is strictly confidential and is available to individuals on a “need to know” basis only.
-Supervisors should not request FMLA related medical information from employees.
+1. Medical information related to FML is strictly confidential and is available to individuals on a “need-to-know” basis only.
+Supervisors should not request FML related medical information from employees.

-For additional information or assistance, please contact your local Human Resources Representative.
+For additional information or assistance, please contact your designated Human Resources Representative.